robenkleene/design-references/premiere-pro/premiere-pro-timeline.md

 ### Delete

+It's called "ripple" because the effect of the edit "ripples" to affect other clips.

 - `Q`: Ripple delete before playhead
 - `W`: Ripple delete after playhead
 - `'` or `⇧⌦`: Extract (ripple delete marked)